 - Keeping the axis of the drum perpendicular to the pipe rack minimizes the space required for locating the drum.
 Locate close to an access road to reduce maintenance efforts.

 - Underground (U/G) drums should be preferably located in open and easily accessible areas.
 Nothing should be located above the U/G drum as it may be required to be taken out and replaced.

-- Underground drums are used to collect gravity draining liquids like slops.
+- Underground drums are used to collect gravity-draining liquids like slops.
 The elevation of the drum should be checked properly as it is supposed to be the lowest point in the collection system.
-Slope of the underground line, starting point elevation, and the approximate length of piping should be known before the vessel elevation is cleared.
+The pipe slope of the underground line, starting point elevation, and the approximate length of piping should be known before the vessel elevation is cleared.
 The elevation can be lowered below the one specified in the P&ID if the end elevation works out to be below the one given in the P&ID.

 - U/G drums generally have vertical pumps and motors mounted on top.
 Both should be accessible from HPP for plant operation and routine maintenance.

-- Drums with mixers and agitators should have a minimum removal space above them equal to length of mixer or agitator inside the drum plus one meter.
+- Drums with mixers and agitators should have a minimum removal space above them equal to the length of the mixer or agitator inside the drum plus one meter.